mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 ## Solutions Steps

-After Phase 5 is passed the next phase follows which is called **test**.
+After phase 5 is passed the next phase follows which is called **test**.
 This is the final phase of Design Thinking.

 > Be cautious of the running timer of your instructor.